LAKERS TOGETHER: Find out information about COVID-19

 The Provost shall be responsible for the approval of the sabbatical leave review process subject to this Section 4.2.25.
 The Provost will review recommended sabbatical proposals and will issue a written decision normally by January 31.
 The Provost forwards decisions to the President and informs Deans.
 The Provost will inform the Board of Trustees of the titles and authors of approved proposals.

-the Fall semester.
-The deans then send a notice to each eligible
+semester.
+The deans then send a notice to each eligible person as a

-person as a reminder, offering assistance in refining plans and
+reminder, offering assistance in refining plans and indicating sources

-indicating sources of relevant information.
-If a Fulbright or other
+of relevant information.
+If a Fulbright or other comparable

-comparable competitive scholarly grant is being sought separate from a
+competitive scholarly grant is being sought separate from a sabbatical

-sabbatical leave, the faculty member must ensure that the grant award
+leave, the faculty member must ensure that the grant award will not be

-will not be made for the year prior to a sabbatical nor the year
+made for the year prior to a sabbatical nor the year immediately

 Subject to the provisions listed below (Section 9), sabbatical leave may be granted after six years of service.
 Such leave may not be awarded to the same person more than once in seven years and leave time shall not be cumulative.
 Up to two years of service prior to serving in a tenure track faculty position at the rank of instructor or above, or its equivalent, at the University or other accredited institutions of higher education may count toward fulfillment of the eligibility period.
 Only tenured University faculty members are eligible to receive a sabbatical.